imekon/godot-unofficial-demo-projects-v3/README.md

 ## plugins
 A version of GDNative simple C plugin (with corrected source code).
 Tried building it with VS 2017.
 ## TD2
-Tower Defense game using Navigation2D and NavigationPolygon.
-Needs work as enemy can move between cracks in walls!
-Looking for a way to merge (union) polygons (rectangles).
-Once I have that, the enemies will move around walls.
+Tower Defense game in C#.
+You can see a video of it running here: https://youtu.be/U-c7m47kb10